lonelyfluency/lonelyfluency.github.io/_pages/about.md

 ## Academic

-I am currently a master student in Shanghai Jiao Tong University majored in Information Engineering.
-My research interest is about robot arms and manipulation.
-And I am in [RL2 Lab](https://gaoyue.sjtu.edu.cn) of the AI Institute, SJTU.
-I am doing research about robot manipulation on the following topics:
+I am currently a master student in Shanghai Jiao Tong University majored in Automation & Control Engineering.
+My research interest is about legged robots.
+And I am in [RL2 Lab](https://gaoyue.sjtu.edu.cn) of the AI Institute of SJTU.
+I am doing research about legged robots on the following topics:

-- Motion planning and control for robot arms.
+- Locomotion planning and control for legged robots.

-- Reinforcement learning based manipulation for robot arms.
+- Reinforcement learning based motion control for legged robots.

-- Human like imitation learning based manipulation for robot arms.
+- Traverse capability based path planning for legged robots.

 ## Teaching

-In 2023, I have been doing a teaching assistant in SPEIT SJTU.
-My work is about help the professor teach undergraduate students in mobile robotic classes.
+I have been doing a part-time job as an informatics competition coach in Shanghai Jiao Long Academy.
+My job is to teach middle school students classical algorithms and programming in Python/C++ to participate in informatics competitions.

-## Exchange

-From 08/2021 to 09/2022, being proficient in French, I have been to ENSTA Paris for over one year as a exchange graduate student.
-In ENSTA, I took some courses and participated in the [U2IS Lab](http://u2is.ensta-paris.fr/index.php?lang=en) and was mentored by [Sao Mai NGUYEN](http://nguyensmai.free.fr/Home.html).I have developped a good acknoweledgement about humain robot interaction and have done some researches on motion retargeting.

-## Internship
+## Open Source Community

-In 2020, I developped a three month internship in the company Air Liquide, there, I worked for the computer science department and tried to solve a distribution problem by using the clustering algorithm.
+I am proficient at developing in python and good at C/C++ and ROS.
+I will be very happy to contribute to Open Source projects about robot perception, planning and control.